GaryWSmith/xdr-parser-plugin/README.md

 However, they are notoriously difficult to support because they are treated in an ad-hoc manner by many manufacturers and there is no standard with regards the naming of the sensors nor with regards the units of the data.

-XDR messages can contain multiple sensors within a single sentence or they might only have one sensor.
+XDR sentences can contain multiple sensors within a single sentence or they might only have one sensor.

+Examples of XDR sentences:
+$IIXDR,C,28.7,C,ENV_OUTSIDE_T,P,101400,P,ENV_ATMOS_P,H,47.38,P,ENV_OUTSIDE_H*32
+$IIXDR,C,,C,ENV_WATER_T,C,28.69,C,ENV_OUTAIR_T,P,101400,P,ENV_ATMOS_P*69
+$IIXDR,C,28.69,C,ENV_OUTSIDE_T,P,101400,P,ENV_ATMOS_P,H,47.38,P,ENV_OUTSIDE_H*0A
+$IIXDR,H,47.38,P,ENV_OUTSIDE_H*30
+$IIXDR,P,101400,P,ENV_ATMOS_P*03

+Each sensor's information is contained in quadruplets e.g. "C,  28.69  ,  C  ,  ENV_OUTAIR_T"

-To overcome this ad-hoc approach, each sensor contained in XDR sentences must be defined in a dictionary.
+To overcome this somewhat ad-hoc approach, each sensors data which is contained in XDR sentences must be defined in a user defined dictionary.
+In xdrParser-plugin the dictionary is built up within the Plugin Config functionality.

-The xdrParser splits the incoming sentence into as many objects as there are sensors contained in the sentence.
+The xdrParser-plugin splits the incoming sentence into as many objects as there are sensors contained in the sentence.

-It then matches the name(s) in the objects with the contents of the dictionary.
+It then matches the name in the object (the 4th field) with the contents of the dictionary.

-If a match is found then an associated signalk path is assigned to the object and the data value is manipulated according to an associated mathematical expression also contained in the dictionary.
+If a match is found then:
+1) an associated signalk path is assigned to the object
+2) the data value is manipulated according to an associated mathematical expression also contained in the dictionary.
 This allows data contained in the sentence to be converted to SI units required by Signalk.
+3) The modified data value is set in the object.

 The objects are then used to generate SignalK delta objects - {path : "", values : ""];

-The dictionary is in a JSON format, for example:
+This is an example of the dictionary as it is stored internally:

 			{"type" : "WaterLevel",
 			"data" : "volume",